What is Single Sign-on?

 When someone (using a browser) sends an HTTP request for access to a protected resource, a policy agent intercepts the request and examines it.
 In case of invalid SSO session token (In order to provide proof of authentication) is found, the policy agent contacts the server which then invokes the authentication and authorization processes.
 In order to access a protected resource, the requestor needs to be authenticated and have the authorization to access the resource.

-5. Types of Single Sign-on (SSO)
+5 Types of Single Sign-on (SSO)

-A. Basic Web Based SSO
+1. Basic Web Based SSO

-Cookie support is required
+- Cookie support is required

-Applications deployed on a single web server (domain)
+- Applications deployed on a single web server (domain)

-Multiple realms that manage user credentials.
+- Multiple realms that manage user credentials.

-A user authenticated in one area gets signed-on to an application using another area.
+- A user authenticated in one area gets signed-on to an application using another area.

-C. Federated SSO
+3. Federated SSO

-Extend SSO across enterprises.
+- Extend SSO across enterprises.

-Users from each company/organization get access across each other’s web properties.
+- Users from each company/organization get access across each other’s web properties.
 Hence, federated SSO provides an authentication token to the user which is trusted across organizations.
 So, the user does not need to create a different account for every organization in the federation to access web properties and applications.

-Liberty Alliance, OASIS, IBM/Microsoft.
+- Liberty Alliance, OASIS, IBM/Microsoft.

-Passwords across multiple computers and devices and/or applications.
+- Passwords across multiple computers and devices and/or applications.

-Each computer, device, the application still authenticates but, on the backend.
+- Each computer, device, the application still authenticates but, on the backend.

-Products: MTech’s P-Synch, SecurePass, SAM Pass Synch
+- Products: MTech’s P-Synch, SecurePass, SAM Pass Synch

-E. Enterprise SSO
+5. Enterprise SSO

-Enterprise or Employee SSO.
+- Enterprise or Employee SSO.

-After the main authentication, it intercepts advanced login prompts and fills them for you.
+- After the main authentication, it intercepts advanced login prompts and fills them for you.